Thy Kingdom Come

 This includes Bible story animations and video reflections from well-known Christians including Archbishop Justin Welby; CBeebies’ presenter Gemma Hunt; Guvna B; Eye Can Talk author Jonathan Bryan; author of the Jesus Storybook Bible, Sally Lloyd Jones; and storyteller Philip Glassborow.

-The campaign will also relaunch its award-winning app, which will enable anyone with a smartphone to access the content and journey through the 11 days of prayer.
+The campaign also relaunched its award-winning app, which enabled anyone with a smartphone to access the content and journey through the 11 days of prayer.
 The app has been translated into eight languages and last year was downloaded in almost 100 countries worldwide.

 In a video message, Archbishop Justin Welby reflected on this year’s changes due to COVID-19.
 He said: